National minimum wage

 Letter of Agreement

-We would always recommend creating and signing a Letter of Agreement, no matter how brief, that sets out the business’s name, the employee’s name, job title or description of work, pay, hours, place of work, duration and start date, any probationary and notice period and termination, to ensure that there is a clear understanding of the nature of the internship from the start.
+We would always recommend creating and signing a Letter of Agreement, no matter how brief, that sets out the business’s name, the employee’s name, job title, duties and responsibilities, pay, hours, place of work, duration, start date and end date, any probationary, notice period and disciplinary procedures, to ensure that there is a clear understanding of the nature of the internship from the start.
 This is for your benefit, but also helps to professionalise the situation and start the internship as you mean to go on.
 This is also where you would specify any terms relating to your intellectual property or confidentiality policies.
 For further information on employment contracts please refer to Gov.uk

 Supporting students with disabilitiesReasonable adjustments may need to be organised for an intern with a disability in accessing facilities, training and/or performing the internship.
 Support may be available from Access to Work.